Fresca

 Fresca is a grapefruit-flavored citrus soft drink created by The Coca-Cola Company.
-Borrowing the word Fresca (meaning "fresh") from Italian, Spanish and Portuguese, it was introduced in the United States in 1966.
+Borrowing the word Fresca (meaning "fresh") from Italian, Spanish, and Portuguese, it was introduced in the United States in 1966.
 Originally a bottled sugar-free diet soda, sugar sweetened versions were introduced in some markets.

-Currently, Fresca has been rebranded as "Fresca Sparkling Soda Water", reformulated in four flavors – Grapefruit Citrus, Black Cherry Citrus, Peach Citrus and Blackberry Citrus – and described as "The original no sugar, no calorie sparkling beverage".
-In the US, Fresca is currently sold in plastic bottles and aluminum cans.

 History

 Trademarks

-According to the United States Patent Office, "Fresca" was first trademarked by The Coca-Cola Company in July 1962 as a trade name for "frozen concentrated orange juice" and "frozen concentrated tangerine juice".
-The company also applied for a trademark for "Fresca" in 1962 as a "Non-alcoholic Maltless Soft Drinks and the Syrups for Preparing Soft Drinks".
+According to the United States Patent and Trademark Office, "Fresca" was first trademarked by The Coca-Cola Company in July 1962 as a trade name for "frozen concentrated orange juice" and "frozen concentrated tangerine juice".
+The company also applied for a trademark for "Fresca" in 1962 as a "Non-alcoholic Maltless Soft Drink and the Syrups for Preparing Soft Drinks".
 In 1969, the company applied for a trademark for "Fresca" as a trade name for "soft drinks and syrups and concentrates for making same".

 Fresca as a soft drink

-The Coca-Cola Company described the original Fresca soft drink formula as "a citrus-based, sugar free product - a soft drink, a low-calorie beverage, a mixer, all in one" and said the Fresca name was picked because "it (the word) is "short, memorable and distinctive".
+The Coca-Cola Company described the original Fresca soft drink formula as "a citrus-based, sugar free product - a soft drink, a low-calorie beverage, a mixer, all in one" and said the Fresca name was picked because the word is "short, memorable and distinctive".
 Fresca was the second artificially sweetened, low-calorie product launched by The Coca-Cola Company.
 Coca-Cola's Tab, an artificially sweetened, low-calorie cola made its debut in 1963.

-Fresca is a rarity in Coca-Cola's beverage portfolio as PepsiCo does not offer an equivalent product.